owen-hy/owen-hy/README.md

 ## Hi!
 My name is Owen Yoo

+I am an incoming Biostatistics PhD student at the University of Pennsylvania Perleman School of Medicine.

-I am a rising senior at the University of Michigan (Go Blue 〽️) studying Statistics and Data Science
+I previously attended the University of Michigan (Go Blue 〽️), studying Statistics and Data Science.

 My research interests lie in two main fields: